 SIP provides a one-time payment to help offset installation costs, and is available on a first-come, first-serve basis.

 SIP participants must have their application accepted and approved by Liberty Utilities BEFORE they install their system in order to be eligible for the incentive.

 All systems must be net metered, and customers must be on Schedule NEM and comply with all provisions of this tariff.

-Participants have the lesser of 12 months or until November 30, 2018 to complete the installation and submit the incentive claim from the date of the issuance of the reservation notice.
+Participants have 12 months from the approval of their initial application to complete the installation and submit the incentive claim from the date of the issuance of the reservation notice.